mcrumm/phoenix_profiler/README.md

 ### 3. Enable the profiler on your Endpoint

-The Phoenix Web Profiler is disabled by default.
-In order to enable it, update your endpoint's `:dev` configuration to include the `:phoenix_profiler` options:
+PhoenixProfiler is disabled by default.
+In order to enable it, you must update your endpoint's `:dev` configuration to include the `:phoenix_profiler` options:

 ```elixir